ezpie1/sloth-browser/README.md

 As of now the sloth browser is not much stable and is still under development(like any other projects of mine).

-You can still install the alpha version from [our site](https://sloth-browser.versel.app).
+You can still install the beta version from [our site](https://sloth-browser.vercel.app).

 ## Contribution